mirepri/meetups/README.md

 [↗️ Submit your talk](../../issues/new?assignees=&labels=&projects=&template=talks.yml)

-## Learn more about and follow Effect
+## Learn more about & follow Effect
 Effect is an ecosystem of tools to build better applications and libraries in TypeScript.

 - [Website & docs](https://effect.website/)